 - a.
 Decisions Subject To Appeal.
-Either party participant may appeal the following decisions, within five days of notification of the decision: - i.
-To dismiss a formal complaint or any allegation therein - ii.
-A finding of responsibility or substantiation - b.
+Either party may appeal the following decisions, within five days of notification of the decision: - i.
+To dismiss a formal complaint or any allegation therein. - ii.
+A finding of responsibility or substantiation. - b.
 Appellate Officers.
-A single appellate officer shall be appointed by the appropriate University authority to hear an appeal as soon as practicable after the appeal is received. - c.
+A single appellate officer shall be appointed to hear an appeal as soon as practicable after the appeal is received. - c.
 Grounds for Appeal.
 The appeal must state one or more of the following grounds: - i.
 Procedural irregularity that affected the outcome. - ii.
 Newly discovered evidence that could affect the outcome. - iii.
-Actual conflict of interest or actual bias by an administrator or decisionmaker that affected the outcome. - d.
+Actual conflict of interest or actual bias by an administrator or decision maker that affected the outcome. - d.
 Dismissal of Appeal.
-If, upon review of the appeal, the appellate officer determines that the appeal fails to state proper grounds or was not timely filed, the appeal shall be dismissed, and the parties participants notified of the outcome. - e.
-Appellate Review. - i.
-A timely appeal that states proper grounds shall be provided to all parties participants and their advisors, with the non-appealing party participant given five days to provide a written response to the appellate officer. - ii.
-A party participant that did not initially appeal may be given an opportunity to appeal, based on the information in the initial appeal, in the same manner as the initial appeal - f.
+If, upon review of the appeal, the appellate officer determines that the appeal fails to state proper grounds or was not timely filed, the appeal shall be dismissed, and the parties notified of the outcome. - e.
+Appellate Review. - A timely appeal that states proper grounds shall be provided to all parties and their advisors, with the non-appealing party given five days to provide a written response to the appellate officer. - ii.
+A party that did not initially appeal may be given an opportunity to appeal, based on the information in the initial appeal, in the same manner as the initial appeal. - f.
 Appellate Standard of Review.
-Deference is given to the original findings of fact and decision on responsibility or substantiation and/or any outcomes; therefore, the burden is on the individual filing an

-- g. appeal request to sufficiently demonstrate cause to alter the challenged decision or any outcomes.
-An appellate review will generally be limited to a review of the record of the hearing and any documentation offered by the parties-cipants in support of the appeal or in response thereto supporting documents for one or more of the bases of appeal listed below, provided however, that under extraordinary circumstances the appellate officer may request additional information or clarification from the University, investigator(s), hearing officer, complainant, respondent, or witnesses for purposes of this review. - h.
+Deference is given to the original findings of fact and decision on responsibility or substantiation and/or any outcomes; therefore, the burden is on the individual filing an appeal request to sufficiently demonstrate cause to alter the challenged decision or any outcomes.
+An appellate review will generally be limited to a review of the record of the hearing and supporting documents for one or more of the bases of appeal listed below, provided however, that under extraordinary circumstances the appellate officer may request additional information or clarification from the University, investigator(s), hearing officer, complainant, respondent, or witnesses for purposes of this review. - g.
 Appellate Decisions.
-Upon review of a timely appeal that states proper grounds, the appellate officer may choose one of the following outcomes, which shall be communicated in writing to the participants and their advisors.
+Upon review of a timely appeal that states proper grounds, the appellate officer may choose one of the following outcomes, which shall be communicated in writing to the parties and their advisors.
 The decision shall include a statement of the materials reviewed and the reasoning for the appellate officer's decision on each of the raised grounds for appeal: